naboxwallet/nabox/README.md

 Update content：

-- Fix:  Fixed an issue where incorrect addresses were generated for Aptos chain.
+- Fix:  Fixed an issue where incorrect addresses were generated for Aptos chain
-- Fix:  Fixed the formatting issue with scientific notation number formatting.
+- Fix:  Fixed the formatting issue with scientific notation number formatting
-- Optimize: Optimized the display of language terms in some app interfaces.
+- Optimize: Optimized the display of language terms in some app interfaces

 ####  iOS  V1.3.8